Showing posts with label Organisational Change. Show all posts

 • Technology or Infrastructure.

-• Adaptive: involves gradual changes, small iterative changes that are undertaken when products, processes, workflows, or strategies evolve.
+• Adaptive: This type of change involves gradual, small, iterative changes undertaken when products, processes, workflows, or strategies evolve.

-• Organisational Wide: a large-scale transformation that affects the whole organisation and how it operates, an example of which could be withdrawing from a market.
+• Organisational-Wide: A large-scale transformation that affects the whole organisation and how it operates, such as withdrawing from a market.

-• Personnel Change: this occurs when an organisation experiences hyper-growth or market contraction, necessitating a significant employee engagement or retention shift.
+• Personnel Change: This occurs when an organisation experiences hyper-growth or market contraction, necessitating a significant shift in employee engagement or retention.

 The critical factor affecting the success of any change initiative is that it must have the full support of the organisation that is the subject of the change.
 The change must be seen as being needed, relevant and sustainable.
 In other words, change must be seen as necessary and achievable to be implemented successfully.
 Critical change management success factors include:

-• Nature: the change process must be viewed from a holistic perspective instead of its constituents, as any change process will fail to meet the goals of an organisation if it is not implemented in an integrated manner.
+• Nature: The change process must be viewed from a holistic perspective instead of its constituents, as any change process will fail to meet an organisation's goals if it is not implemented in an integrated manner.

 • Strategic Support: Director and Senior Management support is essential for achieving sustainable outcomes from a change management project.
 With vision and direction being driven from the organisation's top, sustainable change will occur and will succeed.

-• Multidisciplinary: change involves project teams from all parts of the organisation that are required to ensure the success of a change management project.
-They must be coordinated with a collaborative approach from the various change management stakeholders, as they fulfil the role of change agents responsible for facilitating change throughout the project.
+• Multidisciplinary: Change involves project teams from all parts of the organisation, which are required to ensure the success of a change management project.
+These teams must be coordinated with a collaborative approach from the various change management stakeholders, who are change agents responsible for facilitating change throughout the project.

-• Continuous Improvement: change is a mission as efforts must be driven and directed for the fulfilment of any change management initiative to achieve success.
+• Continuous Improvement: Change is a mission, and efforts must be driven and directed to fulfil any change management initiative's goals.
 Flexible organisations and an open culture receptive to change will improve their overall efficiency and effectiveness in achieving success in any change endeavour.

-Effective change management requires the involvement of skilled change agents responsible for ensuring the success of change initiatives by demonstrating the required competencies.
+Effective change management requires the involvement of skilled change agents responsible for ensuring change initiatives' success by demonstrating the required competencies.
 Change agents must be capable of connecting quickly with people, communicating, and convincing stakeholders to support the change, as well as dealing with the emotional upsurges that may arise because of evolution.

-Change management involves collective ownership from all stakeholders, including Directors and Senior Managers, change agents, problem owners and the people affected by the change.
-They will be more likely to be committed and contribute actively towards realising the end goals of change if they are all involved in the change management process.
+Change management involves collective ownership from all stakeholders, including Directors and Senior Managers, change agents, problem owners, and the people affected by the change.
+If they are all involved in the change management process, they will be more likely to be committed and contribute actively to realising the change's end goals.